 You may not realize the full usefulness of a headlamp until you have to go to the bathroom in the middle of the night.
 Even in other situations, you might be able to get by with a flashlight or lantern, but those can take up one of your hands, which reduces your ability to cook, set up camp, and build a fire for the night.
 Headlamps are invaluable for immediately lighting whatever you need to see without restricting your resources or movement.
 They’re also helpful during the day if you’re hiking in San Diego, or into a cave or checking out a hole in the ground.

 Solar Battery Charger

 Many people suggest bringing back-up battery packs on your hike, which is a great idea, since there aren’t a lot of plugs in the wilderness.
 However, these battery packs can be bulky and become useless once the battery is used.
 Instead, consider investing in a battery pack that uses solar energy to recharge.
 Setting your battery pack in the sun while you make lunch is all it takes to get a full charge so you can move on.
 There are solar-powered battery chargers for multiple sizes and purposes, so you can find the device you need for your trip.

 Durable GoPro Camera

-Most GoPro cameras are smaller than a deck of cards and can easily clip onto your backpack or headlamp so you won’t even realize you’re carrying them.
+Most GoPro cameras are smaller than a deck of cards and can easily clip onto your backpack or headlamp so you won’t even realize you’re carrying them (Of course there are budget options, check out our Akaso V50x review).
 Many hikers keep their GoPros on during the hike as a way to capture footage of nature that they might miss in the time it takes to pull out their cameras.
 It’s also a great way to focus on enjoying the experience instead of worrying about whether you’re getting the shot.